MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-a-Graphical-Date-Picker.md

 This example assigns values to four properties of this class by using the **Property** property and hashtable.

-1. **StartPosition**: If you don’t add this property, Windows selects a location when the form is opened.
-By setting this property to **CenterScreen**, you’re automatically displaying the form in the middle of the screen each time it loads.
+1. **StartPosition**: If you don't add this property, Windows selects a location when the form is opened.
+By setting this property to **CenterScreen**, you're automatically displaying the form in the middle of the screen each time it loads.

 2. **Size**:
    This is the size of the form, in pixels.
-   The preceding script creates a form that’s 243 pixels wide by 230 pixels tall.
+   The preceding script creates a form that's 243 pixels wide by 230 pixels tall.

 3. **Text**:
    This becomes the title of the window.